OSGeo/grass-website/content/news/2024_09_24_POSE_annual_report.md

 ## Looking ahead
 We maintain a detailed overview of the project efforts on [GRASS wiki](https://grasswiki.osgeo.org/wiki/NSF_POSE_Project_2023-2025_Timeline#Other_sustainability_activities).
-Over the next year, we will:
+Over the second half of the project, we will:

 * Organize a [developer
   summit](https://grasswiki.osgeo.org/wiki/GRASS_Developer_Summit_Raleigh_2025)